Skip to main content

 What is a plugin exactly?

 Everything related to processing in ETS2LA is done via plugins.
 ETS2LA itself does absolutely nothing, it just idles forever.
-What it does do is provide plugins with access to the game map.
-ETS2LA also provides a UI framework (well two) that plugins can use to show information and gather input from users.
+What it does do is provide plugins with access to the game map, telemetry, and our own SDK.
+ETS2LA also provides a UI framework based on ImGUI, that plugins can use to show information and gather input from users.

 So what does ETS2LA provide plugins?

 This is what the pages here will cover.
-Our goal might seem simple, but as you can see on the left, there are a lot of separate features.
+Our goal might seem simple, but as we've kept developing, it's become apparent that we need a ton of features.
 You should however keep in mind that not all features are features of ETS2LA itself, some things (like the visualization for example) are plugins just like everything else!
-In these cases you should take a look at the markdown files in their directory, or the code comments to figure out more information.
+In these cases you should take a look at the documentation or code comments inside those plugins to figure out more information.

-You can start off by learning how ETS2LA loads plugins, this determines how you begin developing your own.
+You can start off by learning [how ETS2LA defines and loads plugins](02-Core Concepts/01-PluginLoading).

 What if I want to work on ETS2LA itself?

 These pages are mostly focused on plugin development.
-You should however always learn what the program does, before you start developing it.
+You should always learn what the program does, before you start developing it.
 Skim through these pages and you could even create your own little plugin, after that you can start looking into the codebase itself.
-There's not any documentation available on the web, but most of our functions and classes are documented thoroughly.
+There isn't any documentation available on the web, but most of our functions and classes are documented thoroughly.
 Just decide on what you want to do, fork the repo, and start working!

-If you have an issue with ETS2LA just create a GitHub issue or email us at [email protected] to get your problem heard.
-If you have an issue we want to know about it and help you solve it, so don't hesitate to reach out!
+If you have a problem with ETS2LA just create a GitHub issue or email us at [email protected] to get your problem heard.
+If you have an issue, we want to know about it and help you solve it, so don't hesitate to reach out!

 Please keep in mind that ETS2LA does not allow agentic tools in our codebase.
 This rule does not affect third party plugins, but if you intend to create PRs (Pull Requests) to the main application, you must follow our guidelines on this.
 Usually Ask mode is allowed, but please do note that AI code itself is almost entirely banned.
 Ask is meant for asking, not for coding.